 Deferred benefits

-If you leave before your Normal Pension Age and you meet the two-year qualifying period, you will be entitled to deferred benefits within the L G P S. Your deferred benefits will be calculated as described in the How is my pension worked out? section.
+If you leave before your Normal Pension Age and you meet the two-year qualifying period, you will be entitled to deferred benefits in the L G P S. Your deferred benefits will be calculated as described in the How is my pension worked out? section.

 While your benefits are deferred, they will increase each year in line with the cost of living.